mpacula/COSMOS/doc/source/getting_started.rst

 If you do, Cosmos will not be able to properly update the database.
 It will be fine when you restart things, but for example, your latest batch will still have the status of "in_progress" instead of "failed".

-To terminate a workflow properly, first find it's id:
+To terminate a workflow properly, first find it's ID:

 .. code-block:: bash